God of War: Ascension: Plot

-Back in the present time, Tisiphone and Daemon cast another illusion to deceive Kratos, who overcomes it and retrieves the Oath Stone of Orkos.
+Tisiphone and Daemon cast another illusion to deceive Kratos, who overcomes it and retrieves the Oath Stone of Orkos.
 He encounters the Scribe of Hecatonchires, who reveals that the Furies were originally fair in their punishment, but devolved into ruthless beings because of Ares.
 Continuing his pursuit of the Furies, Kratos reaches the door to Alecto's Chamber, but seemingly returns home to his wife and daughter: another illusion, this time cast by the Fury Queen Alecto.
 She tries to convince Kratos he can live within this illusion if he rejoins Ares, but he refuses.
 Enraged, Alecto and Tisiphone attack Kratos, who retrieves the eyes, and Alecto transforms into a Charybdis.
 After a brutal battle, Kratos uses the eyes to break through the Furies' illusions before killing them both, which destroys the prison.

 Kratos returns to Sparta, where he is met by Orkos.
 He praises Kratos' victory over the Furies, but reveals that Kratos will not be free from Ares' bond unless he kills Orkos, whom the Furies made Kratos' oath keeper again before Kratos killed them.
 He begs Kratos to give him an honorable death, which will free them both from Ares.
 Kratos initially refuses out of regret for killing so many innocents, but Orkos' continuing pleas ultimately force Kratos to kill him.
 Afterward, Kratos experiences the first of many nightmares—previously masked by his bond—and discovers his path to redemption through continual service to Olympus.
 Kratos burns down his house with the corpse of Orkos inside and leaves, beginning his path towards becoming the champion of the gods.